mxxx222/converto-business-os-quantum-mvp-1/README.md

 The local repository currently has no Git remotes configured, so the latest work-in-progress commit (`Add cron task modules for Render automation`) has not been pushed to GitHub.
 Configure a remote (for example, with `git remote add origin <repository-url>`) and run `git push -u origin work` to publish the branch.

+To streamline the process, you can also execute `./scripts/push_to_github.sh` (optionally passing a different remote name as the first argument).
+The helper script verifies that a remote exists before attempting the push and reuses the current branch automatically.

 ## ✨ Features

 ### 🧾 OCR AI Receipt Scanning